LikvidJozsi/GitegyletAmoeba/README.md

 agent = NeuralNetwork(map_size)
 random_agent = RandomAgent()
 ```
 Now we need to create an AmoebaTrainer to orchestrate the learning.
-The RewardCalculator used during learning is configurable, for example PolicyGradients can use losses as deterant learning examples.
+The RewardCalculator used during learning is configurable, for example PolicyGradients can use losses as deterrent learning examples.
 Currently the only RewardCalculator available is PolicyGradients
 ```python
 trainer = AmoebaTrainer(agent, random_agent,
                                reward_calculator=PolicyGradients(teach_with_losses=False))